Menu

 “But I’ve seen that somewhere before,” Karen said.

 Ashley spun to face Karen, now a little puzzeled.
 “Are you sure?
-I’ve been working on this sculpture for about two weeks—ever since my dream. (italics) No one (italics ended) has seen it before now.”
+I’ve been working on this sculpture for about two weeks—ever since my dream.
+No one has seen it before now.”

 “No…” Karen hesitated.
 “But it looks just like the one in my dream from a couple days ago.”